lwindolf/lzone.de/README.md

 # lzone.de

-lzone.de is a static PWA, which means it is backend-less and you can host a copy of it whereever you want.
+lzone.de is a static PWA with offline content caching, which means it is backend-less and you can host a copy of it whereever you want.

 ## Setup